 Funding, available classroom space, instructor training, access to technology, and the needs of the particular region…all of these can impact what CTE courses are offered to students.

-We’ve seen schools succeed with a variety of methods.
+Every school district is different; we’ve seen schools succeed with a variety of methods.
 The key is to develop a sustainable program that works best for your district and attracts students to enroll.

 One very simple solution to begin offering more CTE courses is through eLearning.
 Amatrol has a multimedia, interactive eLearning library that houses over 300 courses.